bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 <b>Summary:</b> Autocomplete with JavaScript

-<h3>Welcome to Introduction to JavaScript, taught by Colleen van Lent!</h3>
+<h3 id="ch1-01">1-01.
+Welcome to Introduction to JavaScript, taught by Colleen van Lent!</h3>

 This course is an introduction to the use of the JavaScript programming language to add some interactivity to your website.
 This course is meant